traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ arduino is single threaded and very limited resources

-^ thought i was cleverful for using json
+^ thought i was clever for using json

 ---